BE/WILDER (v.): bi-ˈwil-dər "thoroughly" + "lured into the woods"

 Derived from the Old English word "wilde," which signifies something even more wild or untamed than "wild" itself.

 At Be/Wilder Writer, the mission is to act as a guide for those on a journey from "writer" to "author."
 We achieve this by providing comprehensive editorial services including book coaching, ghostwriting, developmental and copy edits, and proofreading.
+Contact us if you need help writing a book.

 What we create and release into the world can breathe life into an environment or it can suffocate it.
 When we tell our stories -- the real ones, raw and genuine -- we form connections with each other and with the places where the stories are received.
 Yes, the land holds our stories with us.